Houdini 21.0 Nodes APEX nodes

 resiststraight: Bool

-If set to False, the IK chain completely straightens out in the direction of the goal if the IK goal is farther away than the length of the bone chain (with a tolerance of the trackingthreshold).
+If set to False, the IK chain completely straightens out in the direction of the goal if the IK goal is farther away than the length of the joint chain (with a tolerance of the trackingthreshold).
 If set to True, no attempt is made to further straighten the IK solution.
 By default, resiststraight is set to True because it improves the speed of the solve.
-This is only used by the default solver.
+This is only used when solver is set to 0 (default solver).

 keeproot: Bool